-- Some consumers wish to have a super jack in XLR and HDMI video output hook should be included in the feature.
+- Some consumers wish to have a super jack in XLR, and an HDMI video output hook should be included in the feature.

 3. G-Mark professional Audio Mixer with 16 Channel:

-This Professional Audio Mixer has a single knob compressor that can change the dynamic level of an audio signal; 3 band equalizer on every mono channels can control the sound.
-The presence of a high pass filter can eliminate low-frequency noise that results in smooth live sound delivery.
+This Professional Audio Mixer has a single knob compressor that can change the emotional level of an audio signal; 3 band equalizers on every mono channel can control the sound.
+A high pass filter can eliminate low-frequency noise that results in smooth live sound delivery.

-- The inbuilt SPX 24 program can give a stable performance in recording and live performance.
+- The inbuilt SPX 24 program can give stable performance in recording and live performance.

-- Some consumer thinks that there is a fault in the stereo slider so that it needs to adjust later.
+- Some consumers think there is a fault in the stereo slider, so it needs to adjust later.

 Also Read: Best Cardioid Condenser Mic MXL 770 Review

 4. Behringer Xenyx X 1222 USB 16 input mixer: